 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) established several new programs to encourage businesses to keep employees on their payroll during the economic downturn caused by the Coronavirus (COVID-19) pandemic.
-The PPP Loan program (Paycheck Protection Program) has received the most publicity and hundreds of thousands of businesses have applied for PPP loans.
+The PPP Loan program (Paycheck Protection Program) received the most publicity and hundreds of thousands of businesses applied for PPP loans.
 However, the CARES Act also created a new tax credit for businesses that maintain their employee payrolls: The Employee Retention Credit.
-For many businesses (especially those with less than 100 employees), this credit can be as good or better than a PPP loan, and it is much easier to obtain.
-Moreover, unlike PPP Loans whose funding is limited, there is no limit on how many employers may claim the credit.

-The credit is available to all private employers (including nonprofits) that have experienced an economic hardship in 2020 due to the Coronavirus (COVID-19) pandemic.
+The old employee retention credit began March 13, 2020 and expired December 31, 2020.
+It was available to all private employers (including nonprofits) that experienced an economic hardship in 2020 due to the Coronavirus (COVID-19) pandemic.
 This includes any business:

-Example: ABC, Inc. paid $10,000 in qualified wages during the second quarter of 2020 and is therefore entitled to a $5,000 employee retention credit.
-ABC may keep up to $5,000 of the employer Social Security taxes it was going to deposit with the IRS.
+Example: ABC, Inc. paid $10,000 in qualified wages during the first quarter of 2021 and is therefore entitled to a $7,000 employee retention credit.
+ABC may keep up to $7,000 of the employer Social Security taxes it was going to deposit with the IRS.
 It will not be charged a penalty for doing so.
-ABC will claim the credit when it files Form 941 with the IRS by April 30, 2020.
+ABC will claim the credit when it files Form 941 with the IRS by April 30, 2021.

 If an employer does not owe enough payroll taxes to cover the amount of the credit, it may request an advance payment of the credit from the IRS by faxing IRS Form 7200, Advance Payment of Employer Credits Due to COVID-19.
 However, in 2021, advances are not available for employers with more than 500 employees.